The following courses are offered in cooperation with the National Payroll Institute.

 Course Outline

-Canadian Pensions and Retirement Plans: Payroll's Responsibility demonstrates the important role payroll professionals play in the administration of employer-sponsored plans.
+Payroll professionals play an important role in the administration of employer-sponsored plans.
 Our expert instructors will show you how to administer employee contributions through payroll deductions, monitor contribution limits, correct errors, exceptions, year-end reporting, and much more.
 The benefits of these savings plans go beyond just administration, as payroll's efforts play an important role in the current and future financial well-being of all employees.

 Learning Objectives: